Yousef Al Otaiba: Israel-Palestine conflict

 In February 2025, Donald Trump announced to “take over the Gaza Strip” and suggested to forcibly displace Palestinians, stating they should resettle into “far safer and more beautiful communities”.
 He said to own Gaza and take its responsibility, while relocating the Palestinians to Egypt and Jordan.
 Arab states, including Saudi Arabia, the United Arab Emirates, Qatar, Egypt and Jordan, united together to oppose Trump’s proposal and try block it.
 However, Yousef Al Otaiba expressed doubts about any alternate counter-proposal from Arab nations.
 Otaiba said the UAE was open to discuss the US’ Gaza plans and find common ground with the Trump administration, hinting an opposition to the Arab front against Trump’s proposal.

-Personal affiliations

-He is a member of the Cosmos Club of Washington DC.

-Philanthropy

-Ambassador Al Otaiba is associated with philanthropic causes in the United States and around the world, including Children's National Hospital in Washington D.C, Tornado Relief in Joplin Missouri, the Hurricane Sandy New Jersey Relief Fund, The Community Soccer Program, and global polio eradication efforts.

-In 2014, Al Otaiba and his wife, Abeer, co-chaired the Children's Ball, which raised a record $10.9 million for Children's National, making it the most successful nonprofit fundraiser in Washington's history.
-In 2015, the Ambassador and Mrs. Al Otaiba were the recipients of the second annual Joseph E. Robert Jr. Prize in Philanthropy created to honor families who have given back to the hospital, after having a personal experience with the institution.
-The prize is named for philanthropist and business leader Joseph E. Robert Jr.
+2026 Iran war

+In a 2026 article to The Wall Street Journal regarding the 2026 Iran war, Otaiba stated that the Iranian revolution that took place 50 years ago is still a threat to global security and economy stability.
+He rejected "a simple ceasefire" as "not enough" and called on the U.S. to achieve a "conclusive outcome" against Iran that addresses Iran's "full range of threats: nuclear capabilities, missiles, drones, terror proxies and blockades of international sea lanes."

+Controversies